AbsaOSS/living-doc-collector-gh/README.md

 Addresses the need for continuously updated documentation accessible to all team members and stakeholders.
 Achieves this by extracting information directly from GitHub and providing it in a json format, which can be easily transformed into various documentation formats.
 This approach ensures that the documentation is always up-to-date and relevant, reducing the burden of manual updates and improving overall project transparency.

 ---
-## Mining Modes
+## Data-Mining Modes

 This Collector supports multiple mining modes, each with its own unique functionality.
 Read more about the modes at their respective links:
 - [Documentation Issues](doc_issues/README.md) ![Status](https://img.shields.io/badge/status-in%20development-orange)
 - [Tests](tests/README.md) ![Status](https://img.shields.io/badge/status-todo-lightgrey)
 - [Test Headers](test_headers/README.md) ![Status](https://img.shields.io/badge/status-todo-lightgrey)